appliedinfo/fhir-python-client/README.md

-# fhir-python-client
+A dev friendly pythonic interface to get FHIR resources!

-A FHIR client in Python
+In active developement.
+Get in touch with me (@chintanop) to contribute!